 Corporate and Acquisition Finance

-- A syndicate of PRC and international banks on the US 4 billion facility made to China Yangtze Power International (Hong Kong) Co., Limited in the acquisition of Peru’s largest electric company Luz del Sur from Sempra Energy.
+- A syndicate of PRC and international banks on the US$4 billion facility made to China Yangtze Power International (Hong Kong) Co., Limited on the acquisition of Peru’s largest electric company Luz del Sur from Sempra Energy.
 The deal would be the largest acquisition made by a Chinese state-owned enterprise in the Americas since 2015.

 - A leading PRC bank as mandated lead arranger, bookrunner and underwriter and agent on a facility to COFCO (Hong Kong) Limited, a wholly-owned subsidiary of COFCO Corporation, China’s largest food processing company with interests in, among others, agricultural commodities trading and agricultural products processing, to take China Agri-Industries Holdings Limited private pursuant to a scheme of arrangement.

 - A leading PRC Bank on the financing to Warburg Pincus for its investments in Ant Financial, the affiliate of Alibaba Group Holding Ltd. China's Ant Financial, raised about US$14 billion in what market watchers called the biggest-ever single fundraising globally by a private company.
 The deal was awarded "Private Equity Deal of the Year 2018" by China Law & Practice Awards, “Deal of the Year 2018: PE/VC and Fintech” by China Business Law Journal and “Private Equity Deal of the Year 2019” by Asia Legal Awards hosted by The Asian Lawyer.